Orange County Modern Quilt Guild Bylaws

 Section 1:

-Section 3: Members will receive a membership roster and free admission to Guild meetings as scheduled, except for special programs where extra costs must be defrayed.
-Additional programs and workshops are subject to admission charges to the membership and guests.
+Section 2: Member will receive a membership roster and free admission to Guild meetings, as scheduled, with the exception of any special programs or events, where extra costs must be defrayed.
+Additional programs and workshops are subject to admission charges to the members and visitors.
+Members are also entitled to an OCMQG name tag to wear at meetings and an MQG lapel pin.
+Members are entitled to a digital copy of the bylaws.

 Article 4: Meetings

-Section 3: The place of Guild meetings shall be arranged by the members of the board, with the approval of the Executive Board.
+Section 3: The location of Guild meetings shall be arranged by the members of the Board, with the approval of the Executive Board.

-- If a guild member wishes to take the workshop but does not have payment at the time, they will be placed on the wait list until payment is received.
-Wait-list persons will be contacted in order of sign-up.
+If a guild member wishes to take the workshop but does not have payment at the time, they will be placed on the wait list until payment is received.
+Wait-list individuals will be contacted in order of sign-up.

-- OCMQG guild members have priority registration up to the month prior to the workshop when registration is opened to non-members.
-Non-members pay a surcharge of $10.
+OCMQG guild members have priority registration up to the month prior to the workshop after which registration is opened to non-members.
+Non-members pay an additional non-member fee as determined by the Board.

-- When there are required tools, notions, patterns, etc., sold in advance of the class, a separate check will need to made out to the teacher of the class, not to the guild.
+When there are required tools, notions, patterns, etc., sold in advance of the class, a separate payment will be made to the instructor of the class, not to the Guild.

 Article 5: Officers